I am a Research Fellow in the

 We are taking simulation-based inference for the analysis of galaxy clustering to the next level with our second release of papers!
 We now explore galaxy clustering data through the lenses of the wavelet scattering transform, convolutional networks, and bispectrum statistics.
 For each of these, we get new cosmological constraints leveraging non-linear information from the data.
 Check out our new website for more information!

 With Michael Eickenberg, we led the wavelet scattering transform (WST) analysis.
 The WST statistics capture a wealth of non-Gaussian information from the data improving constraints on cosmological parameters.
-However, we show in our paper that these statistics might work too well as they can also capture unrealistic specifics of the forward models, raising model misspecifications issues when applied to observational data.
+However, we show in our paper that these statistics might be too rich as they can also capture unrealistic specifics of the forward models, raising model misspecifications issues when applied to observational data.
 Our next challenge will be to address this in detail!

 Polymathic AI and Multiple Physics Pretraining